-Overall, we recommend Shopify for anyone setting up their ecommerce business.
+Overall, we recommend Shopify for anyone setting up their ecommerce business or those looking to grow their business and scale up.
 It gives you greater control, a stronger brand identity, and more scalable pricing.

-Shopify provides the better solution in the long-term, and with the option to integrate Amazon into your Shopify store, you don’t have to miss out: it’s a win-win!
+Shopify provides a better solution in the long term, and with the option to integrate Amazon into your Shopify store, you don’t have to miss out: it’s a win-win!